Amine-Namouchi/snpToolkit/docs/source/7_The_analyse_command.rst

    The file SNPs_polymorphic_sites_clean.txt does not contains any missing information indicated with a question mark "?" and should be used as input file for dimentionality reduction.

-After running the command *snptoolkit viz -p SNPs_polymorphic_sites.txt*, you can access your result following the link *http://127.0.0.1:8050/*.
+After running the command *snptoolkit analyse -p SNPs_polymorphic_sites.txt*, you can access your result following the link *http://127.0.0.1:8050/*.

 .. note::